-- (a) If a licensed operator has any owners, officers, or directors who are not employees, it shall ensure that each of those persons obtains an employee work permit before having any role or decisionmaking authority regarding the licensed operator's gaming operations. - (b) If the licensed operator is a tribal enterprise controlled by an independent board of directors, the officers, directors, and employees of that tribal enterprise are subject to suitability review pursuant to this section.
-This section does not require that an officer, director, employee, or member of the tribal enterprise be subject to suitability review if that individual is not also an officer, director, employee, or member of the tribal enterprise or a person who controls the core functions of the tribal enterprise.
+- (h) The applicant has been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity. - 1990.604. (a) If a licensed operator has any owners, officers, or directors who are not employees, it shall ensure that each of those persons obtains an employee work permit before having any role or decisionmaking authority regarding the licensed operator's gaming operations. - (b) If the licensed operator is a tribal enterprise controlled by an independent board of directors, the officers, directors, and employees of that tribal enterprise are subject to suitability review pursuant to this section.
+This section does not require that an officer, director, employee, or member of the tribe that owns the tribal enterprise be subject to suitability review if that individual is not also an officer, director, employee, or member of the tribal enterprise or a person who controls the core functions of the tribal enterprise.

+1990.605.
 The commission, the department, and, if applicable, the tribal gaming regulatory authority, shall establish application processing fees to be paid by a licensee for the reasonable cost of determinations of suitability for, and issuance of, employee work permit applications.
 The commission shall establish processes for the revocation or suspension of an employee work permit, and to withdraw an application for an employee work permit.

+1990.606.
 A licensed operator or service provider shall not enter into, without prior approval of the commission, a contract or agreement with either of the following: